State Route 74 (New York–Vermont): VT 74

 After crossing the state line via the Fort Ticonderoga–Larrabees Point Ferry, VT 74 begins its track into Vermont.
 The highway heads a short distance to the north, passing a thinly populated area in Shoreham, as intermittent forest yields to fields and farmlands.
 After 0.49 mi from the border, VT 74 intersects with VT 73 before encountering Barnum Hill Road.
 Near the Barnum Hill intersection, VT 74 passes developed areas and bends more toward the north.
 VT 74 then turns to the northeast at Smith Street and enters a patch of forest.
 Afterward VT 74 climbs a hill and intersects with Harrington Hill Road where it turns northward once again.

 Fields and forests surround this thinly populated stretch of highway.
 At the intersection with Blue Harbor Road, VT 74 turns to the east and heads toward downtown Shoreham.
 Within central Shoreham, VT 74 is known as Main Street and has a short concurrency with VT 22A.
 As VT 74 leaves the densely populated portion of Shoreham, the concurrency ends and VT 74 takes an eastward turn toward Cornwall.

 As VT 74 returns to the rural countryside it bends toward the northeast for most of the distance to Cornwall.
 Through this stretch the highway winds through forests and occasional farmland.
 VT 74 straightens at an intersection with Bates Road.
 A connector road called North Palmer Road merges with VT 74 shortly afterward.
-VT 74 winds again for a stretch and straightens a second time near the intersection with Elmendorf Road as it continues toward Cornwall, intersecting with several township highways and approaching increasingly residential areas.
+VT 74 winds again for a stretch and straightens a second time near the intersection with Elmendorf Road as it continues toward Cornwall, intersecting with several town highways and approaching increasingly residential areas.
 At Clark Road in Cornwall, VT 74 turns to the northeast once again, passing through more forests before terminating at VT 30 in Cornwall.